 - Some way for the spa to check on you, like a website, recommendations, certifications, work history in other spas, well established social media presence or other accomplishments of yours that can be verified.

 There are two ways of working for a spa:

 The latter can make a lot more money, sometimes several times as much as the employees, however the income is not guaranteed.

 Do your research!

-Before you fly halfway around the world to do a visiting practitioner gig for a fancy spa, you will need to ask many questions, like
+Before you fly halfway around the world to do a visiting practitioner gig for a fancy spa, you will need to get answers to many questions.

 - How high is your occupancy during that period?
 (If it’s only, let’s say 30%, you might make next to no money.)

 - How many other consultants are working there during the time when you are there?
 If there are 4 other consultants offering their treatments along with yours, there might just be too much competition resulting in little work.